ShreeshChary/International_R-D_Spillovers/README.md

 The code is inspired by the econometric routines of Eberhardt and Presbitero's (2015) JIE article, on Dr. Eberhardt's GitHub repository.

 **8. Acknowledgments**
 This study acknowledges the data sources and literature that have been fundamental in conducting this research.
-I also thank Markus Eberhardt for sharing his stata routines.
+I also thank Professor Eberhardt's for sharing his stata routines.